DataDog/integrations-core/teleport/README.md

 The Teleport check is included in the [Datadog Agent][2] package.
 No additional installation is needed on your server.

+### Prerequisites

+The Teleport check gathers Teleport's metrics and performance data using two distinct endpoints:
+   - The [Health endpoint](https://goteleport.com/docs/management/diagnostics/monitoring/#healthz) provides the overall health status of your Teleport instance.
+   - The [OpenMetrics endpoint](https://goteleport.com/docs/reference/metrics/#auth-service-and-backends) extracts metrics on the Teleport instance and the various services operating within that instance.

+These endpoints aren't activated by default.
+To enable the diagnostic HTTP endpoints in your Teleport instance, please refer to the public Teleport [documentation](https://goteleport.com/docs/management/diagnostics/monitoring/#enable-health-monitoring).

 ### Configuration

 1. Edit the `teleport.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your teleport performance data.
 See the [sample teleport.d/conf.yaml][4] for all available configuration options.